SanjeevKGupta/example/network/README.md

 ![](media/service-network-host.png)

 Service 1 and 2 can access each other using host network.
-External user can access Service 1 and Service 2 independently as well
+External user can access Service 1 and Service 2 independently as well.

 ## Next
 [Build and publish services in your IEAM envronment](https://github.com/edgedock/example/blob/master/network/publish)